CodeTogether-Inc/CodeTogether-Live/docs/docs/installation-guides/codetogether-for-eclipse-installation.md

 sidebar_position: 1
 ---

-# CodeTogether for Eclipse Installation Guide
+# Installing CodeTogether Live in Eclipse

-If you want to host a CodeTogether session from Eclipse, you’ll need to install the CodeTogether plugin for Eclipse.
-You can also join a CodeTogether session directly from Eclipse with the plugin installed.
+If you want to host a CodeTogether Live session from Eclipse, you’ll need to install the CodeTogether Live plugin for Eclipse.
+You can also join a session directly from Eclipse with the plugin installed.

 :::note